znep/query-coordinator/README.md

 ```

 #### To generate coverage results
-Just run `rake`, the karma test task will run karma configured to compute coverage.
-Coverage results will live in frontend/karma-test/coverage-reports/ for all tested projects
+Just run `bundle exec rake test:karma`, the karma test task will run karma configured to compute coverage.
+Coverage results will live in frontend/karma-test/coverage-reports/ for all tested projects.

 #### To run tests in SauceLabs